argoproj/argo-events/docs/sensors/more-about-sensors-and-triggers.md

 ## Duplicate Dependencies

-Due to technical reasons, same `eventSourceName` and `eventName` combo can not be referenced twice in one `Sensor` object.
-For example, following dependency definitions are not allowed.
+Due to technical reasons when using the NATS Streaming bus, the same `eventSourceName` and `eventName` combo can not be referenced twice in one `Sensor` object.
+For example, the following dependency definitions are not allowed.
 However, it can be referenced unlimited times in different `Sensor` objects, so if you do have similar requirements, use 2 `Sensor` objects instead.